 Applies to: ampicillin and typhoid vaccine, live

-ADJUST DOSING INTERVAL: The use of live attenuated typhoid vaccine with antimalarials, sulfonamides, and/or antibiotics may result in a diminished immunologic response to the vaccine.
-Some antibiotics may be active against the vaccine strain of Salmonella typhi, thereby preventing a sufficient degree of multiplication to occur in order to induce a protective immune response.
+ADJUST DOSING INTERVAL: The use of live, attenuated oral typhoid vaccine with antibacterial sulfonamides or other antibiotics may result in a diminished immunologic response to the vaccine.
+Some antibiotics may be active against the vaccine strain of Salmonella typhi (Ty21a), thereby preventing a sufficient degree of multiplication to occur in order to induce a protective immune response.
 Several antimalarial drugs such as chloroquine, mefloquine, and pyrimethamine-sulfadoxine also possess antibacterial activity, but concomitant administration did not significantly reduce immune response to the vaccine or compromise its efficacy in healthy adult study subjects.
 By contrast, concomitant administration of proguanil did cause a significant decrease in the immune response rate.
 The effects of other antimalarial agents have not been studied.

 - UK government "Typhoid.
 Available from: URL: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/148512/Green-Book-Chapter-33-dh_125348.pdf." ([cited 2014]):